Andrey5770/smart-greenhouse/README.md

-# smart-greenhouse
+# Smart greenhouse
-This is github repository for my smart greenhouse
+This is github repository of my smart greenhouse